-- Notes with checklists, drawings, scanned documents and attachments.
+- Notes with checklists, drawings, scanned documents and attachments

 The app highlights your results if they are typed text only.
 This makes it difficult to find anything else that is not text in Apple Notes.
-It feels like the app is not searching anything and can be a bit confusing.
+It feels like the app is not searching anything and it can be a bit confusing.
 Highlighting search results is a sure way to identity what you are looking for.
 We hope Apple Notes can extend this feature beyond text.

 When you search for a term, your search results are organised according to top hits, notes and attachments containing the search term.
-You can pin a note to the top of your folder for easier access when you have a lot of documents in your app.
+You can pin a note to the top of your folder for easy access when you have a lot of documents in your app.

 On-device intelligence recognises addresses, phone numbers, emails and dates so you can take actions on them.
 On the Mac, this is works with text only and does not recognise these items for handwritten notes.
 That can be quite limiting, considering that we have the feature on the iPad.
 With any number, you can: